HenrikSchumacher/ConformalBarycenter/README.md

-To load the package, use the `Get` command with the full path to the file ConformalBarycenter.m.
+To load the package, use the `Get` command with the full path to the file _ConformalBarycenter.m_.

-Alternatively, one may install the package by copying the file ConformalBarycenter.m to the folder that Mathematica return upon evaluating
+Alternatively, one may install the package by copying the file _ConformalBarycenter.m_ to the folder that Mathematica return upon evaluating

     FileNameJoin[{$UserBaseDirectory, "Applications"}]